Hanmen-lab/Graphics-Lite/README.md

 - ASCII Fx
 - Edge Detection
 - Sharpen
+- Advanced Depth Of Field
+- Atmospheric Fog
+- Next-Gen Soft Shadows
+- Screen Space Shadows
+- FrostFX screen freezing

-If you want to have FUll Premium version you can get it on my sites.
-The Lite version will be updated hopefully from time to time if I had crucial updates.
+If you want to have FUll version you can get it on my sites.
+The Lite version will be updated accordingly.
 ## Full version
 [Gumroad](https://hanmen.gumroad.com/l/gfxdev)
 [Patreon](https://www.patreon.com/hanmen)